COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 }
 ```

+The INT 0x19 handler reads 512 bytes from the first sector of boot device into the memory at address 0x7c00.

-which transfer control to MBR, see [this](https://stackoverflow.com/questions/15627668/why-does-the-bios-int-0x19-load-bootloader-at-0x7c00.).
+which transfer control to MBR(contains boot loader), see [this](https://stackoverflow.com/questions/15627668/why-does-the-bios-int-0x19-load-bootloader-at-0x7c00.).

 Commonly, Linux is booted from a hard disk, where the Master Boot Record (MBR) contains the primary boot loader(which loads the Linux kernel).
 The MBR is a 512-byte sector, located in the first sector on the disk (sector 1 of cylinder 0, head 0).
 After the MBR is loaded into RAM, the BIOS yields control to it.